Global stocks fall from 20-month highs on trade talk doubts

 Traders said the Marketlink disruption pressured U.S. crude prices lower by making it harder to move oil out of the Cushing storage hub, the delivery point for WTI crude contracts.

-Brent crude futures settled down 38 cents to $60.23 a barrel, while U.S. West Texas Intermediate (WTI) crude futures fell 88 cents to settle at $54.18 a barrel.
+Brent crude futures LCOc1 settled down 38 cents to $60.23 a barrel, while U.S. West Texas Intermediate (WTI) crude futures CLc1 fell 88 cents to settle at $54.18 a barrel.

 Reporting by Herbert Lash; Editing by Dan Grebler and Tom Brown